Fall hiking in Pennsylvania

 3. Racoon Creek State Park

-Waterfall at Racoon Creek State park near Pittsburgh
+Waterfall at Racoon Creek State Park

-This quiet gem is located just 30 minutes outside of the city but sees less traffic than other parks featured on this list.
-The trails here are peaceful and woodsy, allowing you the opportunity to soak in nature and rejuvenate.
+The trails here are peaceful and woodsy, allowing you the opportunity to soak in nature and rejuvenate in a quiet forested setting.
 Although there is little foot traffic, the airport is fairly close so you will see plenty of planes preparing to land.
-Like most parks in the vicinity, Racoon is also at its’ best during the colorful fall season.
+Like most parks in the vicinity, I like hiking here best during the colorful fall season.
 Leaf peeping is spectacular if you time your visit just right.

 The best hike here is a 1.2 mile loop around an old mineral springs.
 Along the trek, you will pass the remains of the Frankfort Mineral Springs Resort which operated as a healing resort from the 1790’s to the early 1900’s.
 There is a nice little waterfall and beautiful views of the creek throughout this trail.
 I especially love the scenery after a big storm although you must wear proper boots to cross the many creeks.